 That being said, “bounce rates” should be minimum, meaning you should try to not redirect your audience outside of your website.
 Also, make sure you get rid of broken links.
 You don’t want a visitor to see Error 404 when they think they have clicked content relevant to them.

-This is how Google, Bing, Yahoo! or some other search engine miraculously finds whatever you are looking for on the web, auto complete your search queries, are able to give you other relevant search results, and help you navigate through the 6 trillion individual web pages in the internet.
-Having a strong content, building online relationships that would get you “backlinks”, social media integration and engagement all help in making sure your website shows up on search.
+This is how Google, Bing, Yahoo! or some other search engine miraculously finds whatever you are looking for on the web, auto-completes your search queries, are able to give you other relevant search results, and helps you navigate through the 6 trillion individual web pages on the internet.
+Having strong content, building online relationships that would get you “backlinks”, social media integration, and engagement all help in making sure your website shows up on the search.